Domincee/Summarizer/README.md

 Textract<br>

-This small personal project only showcase how to extract a text content from a file  generate a summary.
+This small personal project only showcase how to extract a text content from a file and  generate a summary.